ibraheem-zeer/Mastering_JavaScript_in_20_Days/Day4.W3.md

 ---
 # Closure

+to understand Closure we should to understand Lexical scope

+---

 closure as an idea is actually predating computer science , it actually comes to us from lambda calculus

 ---